originalcindy/wax_wisdom/README.md

 ##Wax Wisdom
-Wax Wisdom was originally created as a Bi weekly blog which posted candle frangrance combinations as well as how to tutorials for its readers.
-The blog became so popular and received so many messages for sales of the products featured that the owners decided to create a shop.
+Wax Wisdom is a fictious candle making blog which posts blogs weekly on various fragrance combinations, tips etc as well as how to tutorials for its readers.
+The blog became so popular and received so many messages that the owner decided to host candle making workshops for her loyal customers.

 Table of Contents
 Introduction